arangodb/docs/3.5/aql/execution-and-performance-query-cache.md

 will require time proportional to the number of cached items that need to be invalidated.

 There may be workloads in which enabling the query results cache will lead to a performance degradation.
-It is not recommended to turn the query resutls cache on in workloads that only modify data, or that modify data more often than reading it.
+It is not recommended to turn the query results cache on in workloads that only modify data, or that modify data more often than reading it.
 Turning on the cache will also provide no benefit if queries are very diverse and do not repeat often.
 In read-only or read-mostly workloads, the cache will be beneficial if the same